 - 1. Championship Receipts.
 Includes all revenue from sale of tickets, including ticket revenue from suites (less admissions taxes, discount fees, and commission expenses, if any), handling fees and other income derived from the operation of the championship, except as hereinafter specifically excluded. - a.
-Tickets (includes sales made by the Host institution.
-All sales made directly through the NCAA shall not be added to this section); - b.
-Other Revenue (includes sponsorship revenue, food/beverage, parking and other event-related revenues) - 2.
+Tickets (includes all ticket sales regardless of the seller, whether sold by the host institution, the NCAA, the venue); - b.
+Other Revenue (includes sponsorship revenue, food/beverage, parking and other event-related revenues). - 2.
 Championship Expenditures.
 Each sponsoring agency shall submit a championship budget that includes the following: - a.
-Promotion (promotions, advertising, printing and grassroots opportunities); - b.
-Ticket Expense (charge card expenses, commissions, state and city taxes, ticket vendor fee, host box office fee); As part of the tax related expense associated with the championship, the host shall be required to remit all state and local taxes to the appropriate agencies.
+Promotion (promotions, advertising, printing and grassroots opportunities). - b.
+Ticket Expense (charge card expenses, commissions, state and city taxes, ticket vendor fee, host box office fee).
+As part of the tax related expense associated with the championship, the host shall be required to remit all state and local taxes to the appropriate agencies.
 Hosts shall remit the taxes on the sale of all tickets from the championship, and not just those sold through their box office (Host channel).
 Also note, that as part of the bid process, it is the responsibility of the host to accurately report all state and local tax rates to the NCAA, so that the proper remittance is completed.
 The NCAA may, at its discretion, require a host to provide a letter of tax attestation from an independent CPA firm, verifying the state and local tax requirements of the championship.
-This shall be done at the cost of the host, and is not reimbursable by the NCAA.
+This shall be done at the cost of the host and is not reimbursable by the NCAA.

 - c.
-Equipment (telephone installation, copy machines, game equipment); - d.
+Equipment (telephone installation, copy machines, game equipment). - d.
 Facility Rental, Supplies and Personnel.
 As a result of the positive impact NCAA championships have on the local community, the NCAA views reduced or rent-free use of NCAA championship venues as a favorable term and condition for a bid submission.
 The venue rental(s) shall include all personnel and services for the practice, competition and ancillary event venue(s) deemed necessary by the NCAA, including but not limited to ushers, ticket sellers, ticket takers and other ticket personnel, game production staff, exit personnel, security personnel, fire personnel, a first-aid room staffed by paramedics or other certified emergency personnel, maintenance, construction, and clean-up of the venue, venue grounds, etc. All personnel shall be under the sole direction and control of the venue and are not to be considered employees or agents of the NCAA. - e.
-Games management personnel (public address announcer, timers and scoreboard operators, statisticians, official scorer, medical personnel); - f.
-Entertainment (media hospitality, meetings, luncheons and banquets, participants' refreshments); and - g.
-Other Championship Expenditures.
-The following additional championship related expenses shall be included in the budget: officiating, committee and lodging expenses, where applicable, and host honorarium.
-The member host institution/conference of the NCAA may, in the sole discretion of the NCAA, earn an honorarium predetermined for the length and type of championship.
-Net receipts shall be defined as gross ticket sales less taxes, competition venue rental, personnel services and other championship related game expenses.
+Games management personnel (public address announcer, timers and scoreboard operators, statisticians, official scorer, medical personnel). - f.
+Entertainment (media hospitality, meetings, luncheons and banquets, participants' refreshments). - g.
+Officiating Expenses.
+The following officiating related expenses, which may be the responsibility of the host, shall be included in the budget: officials' lodging, travel, fees, and per diem.
+Please refer to sport-specific bid specifications for clarification on if the host is responsible for these expenses.